-The, comes in 32-inch and 43-inch sizes.
+The The Frame, Samsung's TV designed to mimic wall art, comes in 32-inch and 43-inch sizes.
 It can also to be set up in portrait mode, albeit without a built-in motor.
 The 43-inch version is available for preorder now for $1,000 (£599, AU$1,399), while the 32-inch model will come later this year.

 The rest of Samsung's TV lineup has the traditional horizontal orientation.
 These TVs will display TikTok videos with fill-in bars to either side, as pictured above.
 Judging from its UK incarnation, the Samsung TikTok app is designed for an in-home experience, organized into 12 categories and surfacing the most popular content.
 You won't need a TikTok account for viewing.